Cottesloe Beach: History

 The Indiana Tea House was a building constructed in 1910 and replaced by the Centenary Pavilion in 1929.
 When the building became unstable it was demolished and replaced with a small beach pavilion in 1983.
 The structure was too small and in the mid-1990s the Town of Cottesloe sought expressions of interest for the design of multi-purpose building.
-The Town selected a neotraditional design by architect Lawrence Scanlan that drew influences from the earlier Centenary Pavilion.
+The town selected a neotraditional design by architect Lawrence Scanlan that drew influences from the earlier Centenary Pavilion.
 The building was built over the foundations of the 1983 pavilion and was completed in 1996.
 Since 2016 Lawrence has been seeking approval for a new Cottesloe Pier structure that will include an underwater observatory, swimming enclosure and pavilions.
-In 2020, Andrew Forrest purchased the lease for Teahouse and proposed the demolition and redevelopment of the building in a contemporary architectural style.
+In 2020, Andrew Forrest purchased the lease for the teahouse and proposed the demolition and redevelopment of the building in a contemporary architectural style.

 The Pylon

 In December 2008 the Town voted to restore the pylon, a concrete structure built in 1935, at a cost of $172,000.
-Decades of battering by the ocean has eroded the pylon, which was one of three pylons built to anchor a shark net following a fatal attack in 1925.
+Decades of battering by the ocean had eroded the pylon, which was one of three pylons built to anchor a shark net following a fatal attack in 1925.
 Two were destroyed by storms in 1937.
 Since then it has become an iconic landmark and a popular diving platform for beach users.